-But far from offering one new color on an annual basis, Pantone releases a larger selection of new colors every one to two years.
-In March 2016, Pantone announced that it was “proudly introducing 112 new colors” to its existing system “to give designers a greater range of expression and freedom.”
-Before that, in 2014 and 2015, it added 84, and between 2012 and 2013, Pantone incorporated a whopping 336 new hues.
+But far from offering just one new color on an annual basis, Pantone releases a larger selection of hues every one to two years.
+For instance, in March 2016, Pantone announced that it was “proudly introducing 112 new colors” to its existing system “to give designers a greater range of expression and freedom.”
+Before that, in 2014 and 2015, it added 84 colors to the mix, and between 2012 and 2013, Pantone incorporated a whopping 336 new hues.
 The company supplements its offering with seasonal color projections, and additional collections dedicated to its expanding arsenal of hues.

-Such colors are compiled into an array of Pantone products – such as its $805 “Color Specifier & Guide Set” or its $995 “Planner” for interior design – which are marketed to no small number of consumer-facing brands, whether it be high fashion brands or carpet-making companies, as “having the right colors to choose from is essential when making design decisions,” according to Pantone.
+Such colors are compiled into an array of Pantone products – from its $805 “Color Specifier & Guide Set” to its $995 “Planner” for interior design – which are marketed to no small number of consumer-facing brands, whether it be high fashion brands or carpet-making companies, as “having the right colors to choose from is essential when making design decisions,” according to Pantone.

-And the meetings go down something like this, per Mental Floss: “One of those [committee member] forecasters, chosen on a rotating basis, picks an abstract theme before each meeting to get the brainstorming started.
-For the planning session for Autumn/Winter 2018-2019 trends, the theme is “time.”
-Everyone draws up their own color forecasts inspired by this theme and brings four or five pages of images—kind of like a mood board—with relevant color combinations and palettes.
+The meetings go down a little something like this: “One of the [committee member] forecasters, who is chosen on a rotating basis, picks an abstract theme before each meeting to get the brainstorming started.
+For the planning session for Autumn/Winter 2018-2019 trends, the theme is ‘time.’“ Mental Floss states that “everyone draws up their own color forecasts inspired by this theme and brings four or five pages of images – kind of like a mood board – with relevant color combinations and palettes.
 Then they gather in a room with good light, and each person presents their version of where the world of color is heading.”

-The idea that Pantone is doing less of trend forecasting than dictating is not divorced from the discussion around the company’s work.
-As Mikel Cirkus, who heads the Conceptual Design Group at Firmenich, the flavor and fragrance company, told Slate in 2012, the proliferation of garments and accessories bearing Pantone’s “it” color after its grand reveal “is not a coincidence.
+The idea that Pantone is doing less of trend forecasting than dictating is rarely divorced from the discussion around the company’s work.
+As Mikel Cirkus, who heads up the Conceptual Design Group at Firmenich, a Geneva-based flavor and fragrance company, told Slate in 2012, that the proliferation of garments and accessories bearing Pantone’s “it” color after its grand reveal “is not a coincidence.
 It’s not even forecasting in my mind, it’s a dictating thing.”
 In other words, brands are happy to follow the guidance provided to them by the various authorities in an attempt to calculate not only what hues will be most relevant for consumers in upcoming seasons, but also what fabrics, textures, textiles, prints, graphics, and other design elements are going to be of interest to the consuming public.